power-eye/power-eye-document/protocol/power-eye-mqtt-protocol.md

 ### Simple active-reading device (event-driven telemetry)

+- Device can choose to implement option 1 or 2 or both:
-- Implement parameter updates using `{prefixTopic}/param/{param}` to publish single-parameter changes as they occur.
+  1. Implement parameter update using `{prefixTopic}/param/{param}` to publish single-parameter changes as they occur.
+The application will cache the value and store it periodically as defined in the app configuration.
+  2. Implement value update using `{prefixTopic}/value` to store value in application
 - Other APIs are optional and may be ignored.

 ### Simple passive-reading device (on-demand)